meilisearch/integration-guides/README.md

 ### <img src="assets/icons/other.png" width="20"> Misc

 - [docs-scraper](https://github.com/meilisearch/docs-scraper): a scraper tool to automatically read the content of your documentation and store it into MeiliSearch.
+- [JS boilerplate](https://github.com/meilisearch/js-project-boilerplate/): a boilerplate to start a JS project.

 ### 🧩 Platform Plugins